 PureKana was organized as a limited liability company in Arizona, United States on May 31, 2017.
 The Company converted to a Delaware LLC on December 27th, 2019.
-On that day, a 50.1% controlling interest was sold by the founding members to Heavenly Rx Ltd. The Company's principal business office is located at 6710 N Scottsdale Road, Paradise Valley, Arizona, 85253, United States and its registered and records office is located at 9 E. Lookerman Street, Suite 311, Dover, Delaware 19901.
+On that day, a 50.1% controlling interest was sold by the founding members to Heavenly Rx Ltd. The Company's principal business office is located at 6710 N Scottsdale Road, Paradise Valley, Arizona, 85253, United States and its registered and records office is located at 9 E. Loockerman Street, Suite 311, Dover, Delaware 19901.

-The Company operates in one reportable segment being the sale of hemp-based cannabidiol ("CBD") related products with sales principally generated from the United States.
-Hemp extracts are produced from Industrial Hemp, which is defined as the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3% THC.
+The Company operates in one reportable segment being the sale of hemp-based cannabidiol ("CBD") related products with sales principally generated from the United

+States.
+Hemp extracts are produced from Industrial Hemp, which is defined by Cannabis with less than 0.3% THC.
 The Company works closely with manufacturers who have the licenses required to manufacture CBD consumer products and e-commerce partners for the sale and distribution of its products.